 This section shall not apply to any of the following:

 - A weapon used solely for educational or College-sanctioned ceremonial purposes or

 used in a College-approved program conducted under the supervision of an adult whose

 supervision has been approved by the College authority.

-NOTE: All approval requests must be submitted in writing, including a very detailed explanation, to JCC’s Director of Campus Police and Security.
+NOTE: All approval requests must be submitted in writing, including a very detailed explanation, to JCC’s Director of Campus Security.
 Requests, AND confirmation that the request has been received, must be completed no later than two (2) weeks before the date requested.